Home / File format / ps

 PS file format

 Postscript was initially conceptualized as a computer programming language by John Gaffney; the file format was later developed.
 PostScript files are mostly created with applications like Adobe Acrobat or Quark Express.
-Though new file formats of similar and better functionalities have been made since PostScript, it is still supported by recent printer technologies, so the hardware's producer includes the structure in the device driver software.
+Though new file formats of similar and better functionalities have been made since PostScript, it is still supported by recent printer technologies, so the hardware's producer includes the device driver software structure.
 The average PS file functions more like a GPS, with instructions that supply the coordinates required by printheads to scribbling the right pixel of character at the right spot.

 Adobe Illustrator (Windows, Mac OS)

 ACD Systems Canvas X (Windows)